 The Company Shed, 129 Coast Road, West Mersea, Colchester, Essex, CO5 8PA

-Turner Contemporary is the main event in newly hip Margate.
+Turner Contemporary is the main event in hip Margate.
 For lunch, though, head to another gallery: Hantverk & Found in the Old Town, an oyster containing a tiny pearl of a restaurant.
-Chef Kate de Syllas writes her menu to make the most of the day’s catch: expect the likes of prawn and squid ink croquettas and hake fish fingers, plus a high-kicking chorus line of bivalves.
+Chef Kate de Syllas writes her menu to make the most of the day’s catch: expect the likes of haddock fish fingers, clams in spicy Korean broth and miso marinated mackerel fillets.
 Word to the wise: do Dreamland before lunch.
 Nobody wants to be on the Dodgems after eating a whole crab.

 Hantverk & Found, 18 King Street, Margate, Kent CT9 1DA

 Orford ticks all the day tripper boxes.
 Quay?
 Check.
 Lighthouse?
 Check.
 Butcher, baker and quite possibly candlestick-maker?
 Check, check, check.
 The Oysterage is straight out of Enid Blyton, with chalked-up specials and bracingly unergonomic seating.
 Kick things off with half a dozen Butley oysters, then loosen your belt for the fish pie.
-When you’re done, swing by the Pump Street Bakery and pick up some of their award-winning chocolate (Honduras Bread & Butter is the one) for the journey home.
+When you’re done, swing by the Pump Street Bakery and pick up some of their award-winning chocolate bars for the journey home.

 Butley Orford Oysterage, Market Hill, Orford, Woodbridge, Suffolk, IP12 2LH